Meet the Board of Lighthouse Relief

 Lighthouse Relief was first formed in Lesvos, then registered as a Swedish NGO with a board in Sweden.

-We have registered our Greek branch as a Greek NGO, and in Greece the work is lead by our Country Director at the head office in Athens.
+We have registered our Greek branch as a Greek NGO, and in Greece the work is lead by our Country Coordinator based in the mainland, alongside our Head of Communications & Strategic Partnerships based in Lesvos.

-In Greece, we have three regional coordinators managing the teams on the field.
+In Greece, we also have two regional coordinators managing the teams on the field.

 Chairwoman of the Board